 In the context of a small business enterprise, these competencies are the characteristics of the entrepreneur, who owns and actively manages the business.
 For the purpose of the present study, entrepreneurial competencies can be looked in terms of entrepreneurial orientation.
 Entrepreneurial orientation is based on the entrepreneurial style of the business owner/manager.
-The entrepreneurial style in turn is a product of the entrepreneurial competences of the entrepreneur.
-When an entrepreneur has high entrepreneurial competences, they can create a new venture and ensure its survival and growth.
+The entrepreneurial style in turn is a product of the entrepreneurial competences of the entrepreneurial competences of the entrepreneurial competences of the entrepreneurial style and growth.
 Similarly, a high measure of entrepreneurial orientation corresponds to high performance thus insinuating high entrepreneurial competences.